-One of the most important financial concepts you will need to learn in running your new business is the computation of gross profit.
-And the tool that you use to maintain gross profit is markup.
+One of the most important financial concepts you'll need to learn in running your new business is the computation of gross profit, and the tool you use to maintain gross profit is markup.

-The gross profit on a product is computed as:
+The gross profit on a product is computed as follows:

 Sales - Cost of Goods Sold = Gross Profit

 To understand gross profit, it is important to know the distinction between variable and fixed costs.

 Variable costs are costs that change based on the amount of product being made -- and that are incurred as a direct result of producing the product.
 They include:

 - Materials used

 - Utilities for a plant or a warehouse

 Fixed costs are generally more static in nature.
 They include: